nestjs/docs.nestjs.com/content/introduction.md

 $ npm run start
 ```

-To install the JavaScript flavor of the starter project, use `$ git clone https://github.com/nestjs/javascript-starter.git` in the command sequence above.
+To install the JavaScript flavor of the starter project, use `javascript-starter.git` in the command sequence above.

 You can also manually create a new project from scratch by installing the core and supporting files with **npm** (or **yarn**).
 In this case, of course, you'll be responsible for creating the project boilerplate files yourself.